Market Analysts see Conagra Brands Inc. [CAG] falling to $35. Time to buy?

-Conagra Brands Inc. [NYSE: CAG] closed the trading session at $33.81 on 08/11/21.
-The day’s price range saw the stock hit a low of $33.44, while the highest price level was $34.02.
+Conagra Brands Inc. [NYSE: CAG] traded at a low on 08/18/21, posting a -2.38 loss after which it closed the day’ session at $33.26.
 The company report on July 26, 2021 that Conagra Brands Announces Appointment Of Fran Horowitz To Its Board Of Directors.

 Conagra Brands, Inc. (NYSE: CAG) announced the appointment of Fran Horowitz to its board of directors, effective Aug.
 2, 2021.
 With this addition, the Conagra Brands board will increase to 12 members.